DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## IFRANDOM(percent)

-randomly satisfield IF at given percent probability
+randomly satisfied IF at given percent probability

 see IF